 Another highlight: the Almabtrieb.
 Colourfully adorned cows are ceremonially driven down from the pastures into the valleys as soon as the days are getting colder.
 Year after year, the Almabtrieb is a magnet for tourists in the Tyrolean Alps.

-This year, the Culinary Autumn festival in Serfaus-Fiss-Ladis is celebrating the pumpkin.
+This year, the Culinary Autumn festival in Serfaus-Fiss-Ladis is celebrating the chestnut.

 Facts for better eaters and smarties

 - Horse chestnuts may not be edible, however, they contain valuable ingredients to make, for example, dry shampoo or detergent.
 Sustainable good – that’s how you could wash your hair or clothes!

 - Lookalikes: You can identify horse and sweet chestnuts, for example, by their cases.
 An edible sweet chestnut has an extremely pricky case, whereas holding a horse chestnut, which is not edible for humans, is rather painful.

 - Naturally, enjoying roasted sweet chestnuts is a must at every Christmas market in the Alps.
 However, also in autumn, the brown nuts can be deservedly found on almost every menu.
 Tipp: Before roasting, cut a cross in the bottom of the chestnut.
 It makes it much easier to peel it.